 Pennsylvania Landlord Tenant Laws

 - Lease Termination – Month-to-month leases in Pennsylvania can be terminated by the tenant, but only after supplying 15 days of notice to their landlord.
-Similarly, a tenant must supply proof of one of the following to terminate their fixed-term lease early: active military duty, landlord harassment, or unit uninhabitability.
+Similarly, a tenant must supply proof of one of the following to terminate their fixed-term lease early: active military duty, landlord harassment, domestic violence, or unit uninhabitability.

 - Settling Legal Disputes – Landlord-tenant disputes valued at up to $12,000 can be heard in Pennsylvania’s state small claims courts.
 This includes eviction cases, though Philadelphia maintains its own separate courts for these types of cases.